Benhldn/python_app/README.md

 3.  { flask run }

 # Testing
-I have maunal tested my application.
+I have manual tested my application.
-Eveidnece of this can be found in task 1 of the assignement doc.
+Evidence of this can be found in task 1 of the assignment doc.

 Unit tests have been written and if you wish to run them, paste: python -m unittest discover